With each new day, there is a sunrise and possibility of change. Like opening a new book.

-Like a caveman from times past, she’s a guarantee.
+Like a caveman from times past, I was a guarantee.

 A soft presence, sex toy, hostess, mother of offspring.

-I wanted to please, a child I did conceive.
+I wanted to please, a child I did give.

 A strong son, a lovely boy with golden curls.

-He became very ill, my husband believed I deceived.
+He became very ill, I was told his life I deprived.

 Why would I hurt the best part of my world?